bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Converts the values of RGB components to a hexadecimal color code.
+### Converts the values of RGB components to a hexadecimal color code

 -   Create a placeholder for a zero-padded hexadecimal value using `'{:02X}'` and copy it three times.
 -   Use `str.format()` on the resulting string to replace the placeholders with the given values.

 ```py
 def rgb_to_hex(r, g, b):